 Worship is the center of our life at St. James.
 Our worship service is lively, intimate, and participatory.
 We follow the traditional liturgical outline of the mass, but we also get up and move around!
 In worship you’ll hear wonderful, traditional music and hymns on organ and piano, as well as world music, and if you feel so moved, you can play the tambourine and clap along.
 Our sharing of the peace is legendary for its friendliness, but we'll respect your personal space, too.
 For communion we all get up and gather around the altar.

 We want families to worship together and we love having babies and children in worship!
-Every Sunday there is a children’s sermon and then children ages 3 - 6 may leave for a Wiggle Break.
-They return for the passing of the peace and communion.
-There are coloring sheets provided, and small children may also go into the narthex, accompanied by a care-taker, to play, and return when ready.
+There are coloring books and crayons provided, and small children may also go into the narthex, accompanied by a care-taker, to play, and return when ready.

 We receive communion every Sunday, including children.